gilch/hissp/docs/lissp_quickstart.rst

    ;;; Extra !

    _#"Reader macros take one primary argument, but additional arguments can be passed in with the extra macro !.
-They must be written between the # and primary argument, but because they're often optional refinements, which are easier to define as trailing optional parameters in in Python functions, they get passed in after the primary argument.
+A reader macro consumes the next parsed object, and if it's an Extra, consumes one again.
+Thus, extras must be written between the # and primary argument, but because they're often optional refinements, which are easier to define as trailing optional parameters in in Python functions, they get passed in after the primary argument.
    "
    #> builtins..Exception#oops
    >>> __import__('pickle').loads(  # Exception('oops')